CU Career Services Facebook Page "Like" us for on-campus workshops, useful career articles, and job opportunities!

 What Can I Do With A Major In...

 This website will help you to explore careers connected with various academic majors.

-Occupation Outlook and Career Info Visit this website for info from the US Government about career outlook (potential for growth and demand) as well as info on what degree/experience is required for each career.
+Occupational Outlook and Career Info Visit this website for info from the US Government about career outlook (potential for growth and demand) as well as info on what degree/experience is required for each career. (www.bls.gov)

-CAREER MENTOR VOLUNTEERS through CU--offer students the opportunity to gain one-on-one coaching from professionals in their chosen career paths.
-Business leaders and key alumni will interact, share insights, and offers support to students preparing to enter the workforce.
-Opportunities that mentors may offer include networking, assistance with the transition from school to the work world, job shadowing, tours, and career guidance.
-Students may contact potential mentors direct on CS website's: http://www.campbellsville.edu/students
+CAREER MENTOR VOLUNTEERS CU offers students the opportunity to gain one-on-one coaching from professionals in their chosen career paths.
+Business leaders and key alumni are available for you to share insights and offer support to students needing advise, job shadowing and overall specific career guidance.
+Students may connect with potential mentors: Contact info at http://www.campbellsville.edu/students